 Let me repeat that in case you were skimming.

-It is pointless to give away so much of yourself that you have nothing left to care for others with!
+It is pointless to give away so much of yourself that you have nothing left to care for others!

 Related Post: Why I Broke the Silence About Anxiety in My Life